 A very useful feature called Best by Links is a great place to start and gather information about which are some of the strongest pages on your site.

-If you find that none of your content / internal pages have links coming in to them, don’t worry because you can use the ‘UR’ (URL Rating) to help gauge the ones you can use.
+If you find that none of your content / internal pages have links coming into them, don’t worry because you can use the ‘UR’ (URL Rating) to help gauge the ones you can use.

 Tip: Also look at the Top Content report to gather information on the number of referring domains, social shares and social power score.

-2 – Search Console
+3 – Search Console

 The Internal Links report in Search Console will tell you exactly how many internal links are pointing to each page on your site.